-The shareholder representative should get a detailed account on a state by state basis to determine where the buyer believes it has potential exposure and for what tax years the buyer believes such exposure exists.
+The shareholder representative should get a detailed account on a state-by-state basis to determine where the buyer believes they have potential exposure and for what tax years the buyer believes such exposure exists.
 In some cases, the statute of limitations for sales tax collection may have already expired, and no further action is required for those tax periods.
 This can quickly narrow the scope of the exposure and open issues.

 Does Nexus Exist?

 In other cases, the target company may have had no sales tax nexus.
-In states where the vendor has nexus (typically where (i) it has a physical location; (ii) there are resident employees working in the state; (iii) the business has real or personal property in the state, or; (iv) there are employees who regularly solicit business in the state), the vendor may have the responsibility to collect sales tax as an agent of the state.
+In states where the vendor has nexus (typically where (i) they have a physical location; (ii) there are resident employees working in the state; (iii) the business has real or personal property in the state or (iv), there are employees who regularly solicit business in the state), the vendor may have the responsibility to collect sales tax as an agent of the state.
 Simply selling a product or service in a state does not itself mean there was a collection obligation.

-In states where the vendor does not have nexus and, therefore, typically has no obligation to collect sales tax, the purchaser might still have the obligation to pay taxes on its taxable purchases.
+In states where the vendor does not have nexus and, therefore, typically has no obligation to collect sales tax, the purchaser might still have the obligation to pay taxes on their taxable purchases.
 The obligation to report those purchases and pay use tax falls on the purchaser and not the vendor.
-Nexus is, however, quite complex, and it is not unusual for an emerging company to inadvertently trip the nexus requirement and not realize that it had an obligation to collect taxes on its sales in other states.
+Nexus is, however, quite complex, and it is not unusual for an emerging company to inadvertently trip the nexus requirement and not realize that they had an obligation to collect taxes on their sales in other states.